Aventurine Facts Properties and Great Photos

 Aventurine Variety of the Mineral Quartz

 Aventurine is a translucent variety of the mineral quartz which can usually be identified by the presence of platy inclusions.
-Platy is a term used to describe individual crystals that are small and flat like a plate and often have a flaky appearance.
-Mineral inclusions referred to as platy usually tend to be mica or hematite (the mineral form of iron oxide).
+Platy describes individual crystals that are small and flat like a plate.
+They often have a flaky appearance.
+Mineral inclusions referred to as platy are mostly mica or hematite.

-In order for aventurine to change colour the mineral inclusions must be present in great abundance and for this reason, some argue the stone should actually be referred to as a rock instead of a mineral.
+In order for aventurine to change colour the mineral inclusions must be present in great abundance.
+For this reason some argue the stone should actually be referred to as a rock not a mineral.

-Aventurine is believed to have been named after aventurine glass otherwise known as goldstone which is a man-made material that originated in Venice hundreds of years ago.
-Goldstone just like aventurine has a spangly or glitter-like appearance that's caused as light reflects off tiny specs of copper that have purposefully been embedded within the glass.
-For this reason it's often called aventurine glass.
+Aventurine is believed to have been named after the man-made stone known as goldstone.
+This material originated in Venice hundreds of years ago.
+Goldstone just like aventurine has a spangly or glitter-like appearance.
+The effect is caused as light reflects off tiny specs of copper embedded within the glass.
+For this reason goldstone is also known as aventurine glass.

-Most of the world's supply of blue and green aventurine quartz comes from India.
-The off-white, grey and yellow to orange coloured stones come from Chile, Spain and Russia and other varieties can be found in Brazil, Austria and Tanzania.
+Most of the world's supply of blue and green aventurine comes from India.
+Off-white and grey to yellow-orange coloured stones can be found in Chile, Spain and Russia.
+Other colours can be found in Brazil, Austria and Tanzania.
 Taganai Stone river in the Southern Urals of Russia is reported to be the world's largest deposit of aventurine.

 Natural History Museum London.
 Photo; Stone Mania ©

-The green aventurine stones featured in both of our photos are clickable and redirect to the original full size image.
+The green aventurine stones in both of our photos are clickable and redirect to the original non-compressed image.

 Healing Properties of Aventurine

-Aventurine can be used to protect the home against geopathic stress caused by exposure to electromagnetic fields (EMF).
-It calms anger and irritation and replaces the feelings with patience and understanding.
+The stone can be used to protect your home against geopathic stress caused by exposure to electromagnetic fields (EMF).
+It calms anger and irritation and replaces these feelings with patience and understanding.

-Green aventurine is a comforting stone that protects and heals the heart whilst blue aventurine is a powerful healer of the mind.
+Green aventurine is a comforting stone that protects and heals the heart.
+Blue is a powerful healer of the mind.